Literature / Children of Steel

 - Indentured Servitude: Animen are indentured to their parent company for 50 years or until they've paid off the cost of their gestation and upbringing.
 Few survive that long.

 - Interspecies Romance: Raj prefers other leopards but has some relations with other species, most notably off-and-on sex with a human girl on Hobson's Choice, one of whose friends has a wolf stepfather and marries a fox.
 Jotun has a short relationship with a vixen barmaid (and pays her med school tuition).
-Dialene is a vixen with a thing for felines, but ends up with another fox and her boss marries one of her siberian tiger bodyguards.
+Dialene is a vixen with a thing for felines, but ends up with another fox and her human boss marries one of her siberian tiger bodyguards.

 - Mega Corp.: Several, Tri-Star is the focus of many of the novels.